A Day at the Ballet

 Along about 48th St, we sideswipe a cab.

-“Jeeze, you pulled out right in front of me,” Jim says.
+"Jeez, you pulled out right in front of me,” Jim says.
 “Didn't you see me coming?”

 The cab driver’s eyes dart around nervously.
 We can tell right away; he can't speak much English.

-As grandchildren of immigrants this is not a problem for us, but Jim also sees an opportunity to make short order of the situation.
+As grandchildren of immigrants, this is not a problem for us, but Jim also sees an opportunity to make short order of the situation.

-“OK, OK,” the man stutters.
-Jim smiles, closes with another shrug and a wave, and he's back behind the wheel.
+"OK, OK,” the man stutters.
+Jim smiles, closes with another shrug and a slight wave, and he's back behind the wheel.

-“These things are like tanks” he grins, patting the dashboard of his 12 year old Dodge Dart.
+“These things are like tanks” he grins, patting the dashboard of his 12-year-old Dodge Dart.
 Solid steel.”

 “In the hands of a maniac,” I think.
 “I didn’t realize we needed a tank flying down 1st Ave, to get to the City Ballet.”

 Jim is back full throttle, cutting off delivery trucks, scattering his trademark horn shots, pedestrians scrambling for their lives.
 We hang a left on 59th St, speeding past the luxury hotels across from Central Park.
 The upper echelon goes by in a blur; I barely see the well-appointed doormen, the gold fixtures and the carriages waiting to give monied tourists a ride.
-We fly around Columbus Circle, and we’re headed up the West Side.
+We fly around Columbus Circle, headed up the West Side.

 “But you've got to be careful.
 The last time I parked on Amsterdam Avenue, they stole the car.”